-Judge in George Floyd Case Rejects Former Cops' Request to Move Trial
+Judge In George Floyd Case Rejects Former Cops' Request To Move Trial

 The four former Minneapolis police officers charged in the death of George Floyd will be tried together, a judge decided Thursday.
 He also rejected the former officer's requests to move the case outside of the Minneapolis area.